Francis-Hsu/Francis-Hsu.github.io/_pages/cv.md

 Education
 ======

+* PhD in Statistics, University of Illinois at Urbana-Champaign, Since 2020
+* M.A. in Statistics, Columbia University, 2018
+* M.S. in Financial Engineering, University of Illinois at Urbana-Champaign, 2016
+* B.S. in Mathematics and Statistics, University of Illinois at Urbana-Champaign, 2015
 * B.S. in Finance, University of Illinois at Urbana-Champaign, 2015
-* B.S. in Mathematics and Statistics, University of Illinois at Urbana-Champaign, 2015
-* M.S. in Financial Engineering, University of Illinois at Urbana-Champaign, 2016
-* M.A. in Statistics, Columbia University, 2018

 Work experience
 ======